NRLParticipation/NRL-Cookbook/docs/administrators/training-guides.md

 ---

-## High complexity: Knowledge Base Automation Flow
+## High complexity: Knowledge base automation flow

 Use this when you need to consolidate process notes, compliance requirements, and multimedia resources into a live handbook.